 A practice in data without theory

 A good example of science’s contemporary limitations and their pervasiveness in the modern ‘alchemist’s’ claim of transforming data into scientific knowledge is the ubiquitous use of functional neuroimaging and the lack of real meaning of many of the findings, which resemble a cognitive phrenology, a common criticism (Faux 2002).
 However, there is an unwarranted belief that this will be addressed by “large-scale data mining approaches” and a network mapping-type of phrenology repackaged as a ‘cognitive ontology’ (Friston 2002; Poldrack 2010).
+One might rephrase this as a dualist scientific research project.

 Several studies of fMRI analysis of resting state data have shown with a nominal family wise error rate of 5% the standard parametric statistical methods to be conservative for voxel-wise inference and invalid for cluster-wise inference for both single subject and group studies (Eklund et al. 2012; 2015).
 The authors suggest a non parametric solution to false positives.
 However, with some 28,000 published papers according to PubMed (fMRI in the title or abstract) and parametric tests of the null hypothesis being a common method of analysis, the question arises not so much whether the findings for many studies are now implied to be obsolete, but whether if this is the case, it dramatically changes our understanding of cognition i.e. is it likely to seriously challenge the known theoretical foundations of psychology?
 I would argue probably not.
 This is not because fMRI studies add nothing of value to the investigation of cognition but because as discussed below, there is an insufficient theoretical edifice in the first place.